Restream/reindexer/readme.md

 	iterator := db.ExecSQL ("SELECT * FROM items WHERE name='Vasya' AND year > 2020 AND articles IN (6,1,8) ORDER BY year LIMIT 10")
     ...
 ```
-Please note, that Query builder interface is prefferable way: It have more features, and faster than SQL interface
+Please note, that Query builder interface is preferable way: It have more features, and faster than SQL interface

 ## Installation